 - 1. Complete all core courses, role specific courses, and the scholarly project to total semester hours required for each program of study. - 2.
-Score 800 or better on an APRN-FNP exam, 70% or better on an APEA Post-Predictor University Exam, or pass a written comprehensive exam with a score of 83 or better.
-To take the comprehensive exam, the candidate must be enrolled in, or have completed the final Family Nurse Practitioner coursework and have a GPA of 3.0 or better.
-(Required only for Post RN, Post BSN, and Post MSN [non-FNP]).
+Score 800 or better on an APRN-FNP exam, 70% or better on an APEA Post-Predictor University Exam, or subsequent standardized exams with a 70% or better.
+To take the standardized exam, the candidate must be enrolled in, or have completed the final Family Nurse Practitioner coursework and have a GPA of 3.0 or better.
+(Required only for Post BSN and Post MSN [non-FNP]).

 - 3. An overall GPA of 3.0 or better. - 4.
-Successful development, implementation, and dissemination of the Scholarly Project. - 5.
+Successful development, implementation, and dissemination of the DNP Project. - 5.
 Demonstrate meeting all course requirements through submission of the DNP Portfolio.